Achieving the Promise of Authentic Community-Academic Partnerships: Taking our Work to the Next Level

 Community-Based Participatory Research: Addressing Community Health Concerns and Meeting Promotion and Tenure Guidelines

 This presentation focuses on the definition, rationale and key components of community-based participatory research (CBPR) and its contributions to understanding and addressing health issues.
 A continuum of approaches to involving communities as partners in health research will be described.
 Trends in funding for CBPR and resources available to support CBPR will be highlighted.
 Strategies for documenting CBPR for promotion and tenure review will be offered.
-This session will be particularly relevant to health sciences faculty
+This session will be particularly relevant to health sciences faculty members and administrators.

-Videos of the Presentation
+Video of the Presentation

 Session B